edoger/zkits-environment/README.md

 Generally, no additional work is needed to realize the type of runtime environment shared between the various components of the application.

+## Why? ##

+Each component in an application usually needs to have different behaviors (such as more detailed log output) in different runtime environments.
+However, it is quite tedious for each component to maintain a set of runtime environment.
+In some large-scale applications, it is impossible to do so.
+This library is to solve this problem.
+Let's run it in the application The row time environment is managed in a unified way.

 ## Usage ##

  1. Import package.